Kiranjith83/SA/SA.md

+# Certified Solution Architect Notes
+***Disclaimer: Below information may or may not be correct.
+This is solely created for my own reference.
+You are welcome to refer on a condition that the author is not responsible for any issues related to below content.***
+Topic to be learned to pass
+## Core Services
+- Compute
+- Security, Identity and Compliance
+- Network and Content Delivery
+- Storage
+- Databases
+## Other Services
+- Analytics
+- Desktop & App Streaming
+- Management and Governance.
+- Machine Learning
+- Migration and Transfer

 # Architecture 101 terms:
   ## Cost efficient or Cost effective architecture.
    - Implement a solution with AWS Product or product features that provides the require service for as little initial and ongoing costs as possible.